 Later in the evening enjoy water front at Aker Brygge a popular area for shopping, dining, and entertainment in Oslo and the Akerhus Fortress located in the city centre by the Oslo Fjord, is a great place to discover Oslo's history and enjoy a summer day on own.

 Overnight in Oslo.

-Breakfast at the hotel.
-Today experience the 2:00 hours fjord cruise.
+Today experience a 2 hours fjord cruise.
+The unique Norwegian Fjords: one of nature's wonders and a «must see» during your Norway trip.
 This is ideal for visitors wishing to see a bit more of Oslo's beautiful archipelago.
 You will see a bit more of the city's summer life such as the swimming and sailing, through narrow sounds, idyllic bays and a maze of islands with pretty summer houses is highly recommended.

-After breakfast prepare for check out and make your way to the train station.
-Board the 2nd class train from Oslo Myrdal Flam.
-The journey will take around 6:00 hours
+Prepare for check out and make your way to the train station.
+Board the 2nd class train from Oslo to Myrdal and then Flam.

 Flåm is a village in southwestern Norway, in an area known for its fjords.
 It sits at the end of Aurlandsfjord, a branch of the vast Sognefjord.
 The dramatic Stegastein viewing platform juts out high above the Aurlandsfjord.
 South of Flåm Harbor, the 17th-century wooden Flåm Church lies in the valley.
 The Flåm Railway offers valley and waterfall views as it climbs to a station on the Hardangervidda plateau.